omidrohanian/bottleneck-adapters/README.md

 # Bottleneck Adapters for Identification of Cancer

-This repository hosts the code for the experiments done in the paper "Using Bottleneck Adapters to Identify Cancer in Clinical Notes under
+This repository hosts the code for the experiments done in the paper `Using Bottleneck Adapters to Identify Cancer in Clinical Notes under
-Low-Resource Constraints".
+Low-Resource Constraints`.

 ### Reference to preprint
 ```